PrashamTrivedi/fcmutils/README.md

 Reference : [InstanceId Server reference-Managing Topics](https://developers.google.com/instance-id/reference/server#create_relationship_maps_for_app_instances)

-*This api currently supports adding topics, removing topics is not supported as of now*

 ## Construct and send notification

 Construct notifications using `notification` and `data` payloads and will send it to devices or topic.